MARTIMM/Semi-xml/README.md

 ```
 (9 lines, 29 words, 161 characters)

-This second look much more airy and more easy to read.
-There are also some other
+This second form looks much more airy and better to read.
+There are also some
-advantages using it this way.
+other advantages using it this way.

 * You don't need to write the endtag.
 Less characters typed and still indenting.
 * By using the $ on the tag name the parser code can try to lookup a scalar